holographicSol/async_things/bench_file_recognition/README.txt

 Face melting file ops.

-This bench tries to read 1024 bytes of every file discovered during the pre-scan.
-And use that 1024 bytes for file type recognition.
+This bench discovers files during the pre-scan.
+And then tries to read 1024 bytes of each file into magic for file recognition.

 Simply adjust proc_max resposibly to find the best time for your specific system.